Ghostbird/local-ai/README.md

 2. Run `./set-up.sh`
 3. Run `docker compose up -d`

-# Ollama
+# SearxNG + Perplexica

-This branch runs only Ollama.
-Run `docker exec -t ollama ollama run gemma3:1b` to start a very simple model and chat with it.
+This branch runs only Ollama + SearxNG + Perplexica.
+Run `docker exec -t ollama ollama run gemma3:1b` to load a very simple model.

-Run `nvtop` to monitor your GPU and evaluate whether the model is properly running on the GPU.

-Run `docker exec -t ollama ollama ps` to see how which models are running, how much memory they use, and how this is distributed across CPU and GPU.
+Browse to http://localhost:3000 to open Perplexica, configure it, and use it as AI search engine.